-In addition to base salary, all eligible employees, not including the CEO, can earn additional compensation under a Performance Bonus Plan.
+In addition to base salary, all eligible employees, including the CEO, can earn additional compensation under the Association Incentive Plan.
 This plan is designed to motivate employees to exceed the business plan goals and specific performance targets as established by the Board.
 Criteria in the plan include profitability, credit quality, loan growth, and customer service measures.
-Bonuses are shown in the year earned.
-Payment of the 2019 bonus was made in January of 2020.
-The percentage of bonus compensation ranged from 11.57 percent to 20.00 percent of eligible wages.
+Incentives are shown in the year earned.
+Payment of the 2020 incentive was made in January of 2021.
+The percentage of incentive compensation ranged from 10 percent to 40 percent of eligible wages.
 The Association's commission-based mortgage loan originators do not participate in this plan.
-Any bonus compensation earned by the CEO is at the discretion of the Board.